 - The Comprehensive Plan as a whole is currently aligned and supportive of the Downtown Revitalization Plan's goals and does not need any immediate changes as a result of the Downtown Revitalization Plan findings.
-As a long term priority in support of the community's Downtown Revitalization goals and in compliance with State Law, the City should continue to update the Comprehensive Plan and Downtown Plan every 5 to 10 years at a minimum, in support of future community planning goals and to be responsive to changing economic and social climates. - Examine current street and sidewalk ordinances which no longer seem to require downtown property owners / businesses to maintain sidewalks in a safe manner immediately in front of their property.
-If that is the case, consider re-adopting past ordinances (prior reference to Section 17-6) requiring such maintenance.
+As a long term priority in support of the community's Downtown Revitalization goals and in compliance with State Law, the City should continue to update the Comprehensive Plan and Downtown Plan every 5 to 10 years at a minimum, to be responsive to changing economic and social climates. - Examine current street and sidewalk ordinances which no longer seem to require downtown property owners / businesses to maintain sidewalks in a safe manner immediately in front of their property.
+As appropriate, consider re-adopting past ordinances (prior reference to Section 17-6) requiring such maintenance. - Consider use of Form Based Codes to address architectural character for new, non-residential development and conversion from residential to non-residential uses within the downtown.

-Consider use of Form Based Codes to address architectural character for new, non-residential development and conversion from residential to non-residential uses within the downtown.
-The State of Maine's Municipal Planning Assistance Program has good reference material for how such codes may best be applied to Old Town.
+The State of Maine's Municipal Planning Assistance Program has good reference material for how such codes may best be applied.